 "It is essential for us to have animal models so we can use them to test the efficacy of potential treatments before they go into humans." - Virginia M.-Y. Lee, PhD, MBA This study was published in the Journal of Experimental Medicine and featured by ALN.
-Watch the video interview at: www.penninstituteonaging.wordpress.com For the full Penn Medicine News Release, visit: www.pennmedicine.org/news/news-releases & beyond...
+For the full Penn Medicine News Release, viist: www.pennmedicine.org/news/news-releases what's new in AGING RESEARCH?

 CAN POSTPONING ILL-HEALTH VIA COMPREHENSIVE DAMAGE REPAIR EXTEND HUMAN LIFE-SPAN INDEFINITELY?
-On Tuesday, December 6, 2016, the Institute on Aging (IOA) welcomed Aubrey de Grey, PhD, Chief Science Officer at the SENS Research Foundation, for a Visiting Scholars Series lecture on "Rejuvenation biotechnology: Postponing ill-health via comprehensive damage repair."
+On Tuesday, December 6, 2016, the Institute on Aging (IOA) welcomed Aubrey de Grey, PhD, Chief Science Officer at the SENS Research Foundation, for a Visiting Scholars Series lecture on "Rejuvenation biotechnology: Postponing illhealth via comprehensive damage repair."
 The SENS Research Foundation is a public charity doing biomedical research with a focus on developing new medicines that may be more effective than current methods in postponing the ill-health of old age.
-Dr. de Grey compared this idea to the example of restoring vintage cars.
-He explained that since we are able to keep cars going essentially forever just by periodic and comprehensive preventative maintenance, we should be able to do the same thing for the human body to ultimately maintain people in "truly youthful health indefinitely."
+He compared this idea to the example of restoring vintage cars.
+He explained that since we are able to keep cars going essentially forever just by periodic and comprehensive preventative maintenance, we should be able to do the same thing for the human body, ultimately maintaining people in "truly youthful health indefinitely."